AliceInWonderland100/AliceInWonderland100.github.io/_posts/2017-10-22-Hello-World.md

 ![Happy Alice In Wonderland]({{ site.baseurl }}/images/images.jpg)

 Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [test](google.com) on GitHub.
+For more instructions head over to the [I'm an inline-style link](https://www.google.com) on GitHub.